kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/Biuld_your_own_cluster.md

 -  Is this project going to make bankrupt either buying the hardware or running the machine?
 -  Can I run the two major deep learning frameworks withouth getting stuck into a "sorry, this hardware is currently not supported!"
 -  How many CPUs and GPUs do I need?
--  How many CPPs and GPUs can I afford?
+-  How many CPUs and GPUs can I afford?
 -  Can I buy some second hand components?
 -  How dangerous are these machines in terms of fire safety?
 What if my cooling system fails and I am not there to turn the machine off?
 -  Can I get the same level of lfexibility from freely avaiilable resource such as Google Colab?
 -  How much support can I get from the internet?
 -  What sort of internet connectivity do I need?
-Can I do it withouth?
+Can I do it without?
+-  If I invest my money how long can I keep this cluster for?
+Will I be *forced* to change the hardware?
+-  Would I be better off buying more older GPUs or less but newer GPUs?